 Adaptations: The artist(s) may use a poem that exists in the public domain and/or has written permission for use of the work by the copyright holder.

-Wisconsin’s Own: A work that significantly features Wisconsin or a place within Wisconsin or where the artist(s) a) lives in Wisconsin at the time of their submission; b) was born in Wisconsin; or c) has lived for a significant period (two years or more) in Wisconsin.
+Midwest's Own: A work that significantly features the Midwest or a place within the Midwest or where the artist(s) a) lives in the Midwest at the time of their submission; b) was born in the Midwest; or c) has lived for a significant period (two years or more) in the Midwest.

 Translations: Original work that an artist has translated from another language into English or English to another language.
 If the audio is spoken in another language, please use English subtitles as our judges are primarily English speakers.

 Student Work: Work created by current students or individuals that were students when the work was created.
-Only work created after January 2017 is accepted.
 A copy of student ID or current letter of enrollment from the school the individual is attending or has attended.
 You may upload a picture of either one on your FilmFreeway project page, under Files & Attachments.

 Poetic Videos: Work that uses poetic structures or forms or is poetically informed in some manner.
 If your work does not fit the other categories and is poetically experimental in nature, submit your work to this category.